 Prednisolone also comes in oral forms, such as a tablet, solution, and syrup.
 However, this article will focus on the ophthalmic forms of the drug.

-As with other drugs, prednisolone eye drops can cause side effects.
-Side effects are more likely with long-term use of prednisolone.
+Side effects are more likely with long-term use of prednisolone eye drops.
 For this reason, prednisolone eye drops are typically used short term.

 Read on to learn about potential common, mild, and serious side effects of prednisolone eye drops.
 For a general overview of prednisolone, including details about its uses, talk with your doctor or pharmacist.